shhdharmen/shhdharmen/README.md

 I've worked in different companies on different roles, ranging from support to developer to team-lead.

-Right now, I am working as Sr. Front-end Developer at [Milestone Inc.](http://milestoneinternet.com/), crafting their suit of products for a global customer-base to provide fast, reliable and robust solutions.
+In my last experince, I was working as Sr. Front-end Developer at [Milestone Inc.](http://milestoneinternet.com/), crafting their suit of products for a global customer-base to provide fast, reliable and robust solutions.
 Mainly I am working on Angular, SCSS and Bootstrap here, I love that stack.

 Before that, I was Full Stack Developer at [Quark Studios](http://quarkstudios.com/).
 I am (maybe was) responsible for front part of an enterprise web application.
 I learned, and worked on React.